Hurricane Isaias

 Numerous tropical storm watches and warnings as well as hurricane watches and hurricane warnings were issued for the Lesser Antilles, Greater Antilles, Bahamas, Cuba, and the East Coast of the United States.
 Isaias impacted portions of the Eastern Caribbean and caused significant damage in the Eastern United States.
-Devastating flooding and wind damage was reported in Puerto Rico and the Dominican Republic, with many towns without electricity or drinking water.
-Trees were uprooted and power lines were downed in much of the Eastern United States, with more than 3 million power outages reported, nearly half of them in New Jersey.
-Isaias was the second tropical cyclone to affect the Northeastern States in a 3-week time span after Tropical Storm Fay in early July.
+Devastating flooding and wind damage were reported in Puerto Rico and the Dominican Republic, with many towns without electricity or drinking water.
+Trees were uprooted and power lines were downed in much of the Eastern United States from both damaging winds and tornadoes, with more than 3 million power outages reported, nearly half of them in New Jersey.
+Isaias was also the second tropical cyclone to affect the Northeastern States in 3 weeks after Tropical Storm Fay in early July.
 Many people were without power for days after the storm in New York and Connecticut, leading to investigations into power and electricity companies.
 There were 17 storm-related deaths (direct and indirect): 14 in the contiguous United States, two in the Dominican Republic, and one in Puerto Rico.
 Overall, Isaias caused approximately $5.025 billion (2020 USD) in damage, with $4.8 billion in damage occurring in the U.S. alone, making Isaias the costliest tropical cyclone to affect the Northeastern United States since Hurricane Sandy in 2012.
 The Spanish name Isaias was found by many people to be difficult to enunciate, and was mispronounced by some weather forecasters in the United States.
-Despite the large amount of damage caused by the hurricane, the name was not retired following the season, making Isaias the third-costliest Atlantic tropical cyclone (after Imelda and Sally) not to have its name retired.
+Isaias was one of several destructive 2020 hurricanes whose names were not retired following the season by the World Meteorological Organization, along with: Sally (a more destructive system), Delta, and Zeta.